 Students must meet the same admission requirements as all other applicants to the University.
 Academic advising for students selecting Pre-Dietetics as their major should be done by DPD faculty.
 Admission to the University does not ensure acceptance into the DPD program; nor does acceptance into the DPD program ensure post-graduation placement in a Dietetic Internship.

-Pre-Dietetics majors who wish to pursue dietetics as a career must complete the following application process by March 1st of the sophomore year.
+Pre-Dietetics majors who wish to pursue dietetics as a career must complete the following application process by March 1st.

-- Turn in a completed application form, available from the Dietetics Program section of the Health and Human Performance Department website.
+- Turn in a completed application form, available from the applicant's MyMocsNet account.

 - Have a cumulative GPA of 3.0 or above out of 4.0 with no grade lower than a C and a science GPA of 2.8 or above out of 4.0.